Homological mirror symmetry for generalized Greene-Plesser mirrors: Computations in the Fukaya category

 \subsection{Signed group action}

-We briefly recall the notion of a signed group action on an $\snc$ pair from \cite[Definition 5.8]{Sheridan2017}.
-A \emph{signed group} is a group with a homomorphism to $\Z/2$, so that the group can be decomposed into `odd' and `even' elements.
-An \emph{action} of a signed group on an $\snc$ pair $(X,D)$ is an action of the group on $X$, preserving $D$ as a set, such that even elements act by holomorphically and odd elements anti-holomorphically.
+Recall the notion of a signed group action from Section \ref{Subsec:rel_Kahler}.
 A signed group action on an $\snc$ pair $(X,D)$, together with a morphism of grading data $\G(X \setminus D) \to \Z/4$ that is preserved by the action, induces a signed group action on the relative Fukaya category by \cite[Lemma 5.12]{Sheridan2017}.

 In our case, complex conjugation $\tau: \til{X}' \to \til{X}'$ defines a signed action of $\Z/2$ on $(\til{X}',\til{D}')$.
 Any holomorphic volume form on $\til{X}'$ with poles along $\til{D}'$ induces a map of grading data, $\mathbf{\pole}: \tilde{\G} \to \Z$ (and hence a map to $\Z/4$, by post-composing with $\Z \to \Z/4$).
 Explicitly, if the volume form has a pole of order $\pole_i$ along $\til{D}'_i$, and we denote $\vec{\pole} := \sum_i \pole_i \vec{e}_i$, then we have